HamzaAlsarakbi/blog/_posts/2022-04-25-Setting-Up.markdown

 # Before PassVault

 Before I started working on [PassVault][].
-I was self-learning coding (JavaScript in this case) and needed to work on a real-project instead of a simple calculator or clock app.
+I was self-learning coding (JavaScript in this case) and needed to work on a practical project instead of a simple calculator or clock app.

 The thought of making a password manager came up since I was having a hard time with memorizing multiple passwords and didn't want to use the same passwords for everything.
 I also don't like putting sensitive information in the hands of any company regardless of how big or small it is; and many companies pull an Adobe by making you sign up "for free!!" and then asking for your credit card information at the last step to start a trial.